What Does a Failed RAID 5 Rebuild Mean?

 - 4.A second drive reports an Unrecoverable Read Error or fails outright.
 The controller cannot XOR the stripe where the error occurred.

-Example: A 4-drive RAID 5 with 8TB drives loses drive 2.
-The admin inserts a replacement.
-At 73% completion, drive 4 returns a read error on sector 14,722,091,008.
-The controller cannot compute the stripe because two sources are now missing (the original failed drive and the sector with the URE).
+When a surviving drive returns a read error partway through a rebuild, the controller cannot compute the affected stripe because two sources are now missing: the original failed drive and the sector with the read error.
 The rebuild halts and the controller marks the array as failed.

 After a rebuild failure, the first correct action is inaction.
 Do not retry the rebuild, do not swap drives between slots, do not run filesystem repair tools, and do not power the system on without a plan.
 Every additional operation risks overwriting recoverable data.